DA: Man who fled scene of crash arrested, charged

 Hubbard fled, authorities said.
 They said he turned onto Oakwood Drive, then Flower Road, traveling south, when he ran a stop sign at the intersection with Neighborhood Road and hit a 2017 Toyota RAV4, which was traveling west on Neighborhood, causing the sport utility vehicle to overturn.

-The passengers in the Toyota, Maryann Valentin, 59, and James Mayo, 56, both of Shirley, were injured in the crash.
+The passengers in the Toyota, Maryann Valentin, 59, and James Mayo, 56, both of Shirley, were injured.

-All three passengers in Hubbard’s Nissan — the 18-month-old boy, Sabine Auguste, 34, of Ridge, and Jamel Hubbard, 33, of Wyandanch — were seriously injured in the crash, Sini said.
+All three passengers in Hubbard’s Nissan — the 18-month-old boy, Sabine Auguste, 34, of Ridge, and Jamel Hubbard, 33, of Wyandanch, — were seriously injured, Sini said.
+Jamel and Ronald Hubbard are cousins, Ronald Hubbard’s attorney, Scott B. Zerner of Manhattan, said.
 The boy remains in critical condition.

-Ronald Hubbard, who was not injured, allegedly told police officers at the scene that he was a bystander and gave a statement using an alias.
+Ronald Hubbard allegedly told police officers at the scene that he was a bystander and gave a statement using an alias.
+Hubbard, who shattered his ankle and appeared in court in a wheelchair, has pleaded not guilty, his attorney said.

 "He walked away from the destruction, lied to police about his involvement and ultimately fled the state to avoid taking responsibility for his careless actions,” Sini said in the release.